Install a browser spell checker!

 Click the Triangle to have some more examples

 - Difficulty: ☆☆☆☆☆: Dead easy.
-I.E. Nothing to install, just run or type something
+I.E. Nothing to install, just run, type or read something

 - Difficulty: ★☆☆☆☆: Just one program to install from the standard repositories, simple tutorial

 - Difficulty: ★★☆☆☆: Just one program to install from the AUR or 2 from standard repositories, simple tutorial.